lukauskas/edisdp2012-4/README.markdown

     ./run.sh -p0

-The system tries to connect to the robot automatically when the system is started.
-This can be bypassed by passing the --dummy parameter to run.sh.
+The system tries to connect to the robot automatically when the system is started. `Roboto.nxj` has to be running on the robot before the run script is started.
+If you do not want the controller to connect to the robot at all, this can be bypassed by passing the --dummy parameter to `run.sh`.

 You can specify the color and the goal with --color and --goal parameters respectively.
 This can also be done via the GUI.